Tribute of the Three Cows: Subsequent history

 The Treaty of Bayonne of 1856 established the modern border between France and Spain, and was aimed at solving the proverbial problems surrounding the grazing grounds in the Pyrenees.
 As a result of this treaty, the pierre de St Martin (the traditional boundary marker around which the ceremony had taken place since 1375) was removed and substituted by a simple boundary marker, around which the ceremony takes place ever since.

 The tribute started to become notorious at the end of the 19th century, when it was popularised in France in numerous books and news articles, usually in negative light as a humiliation towards the people of France.
 The negative press prompted an attempt in 1895 to substitute the cows for money, without success.
 That year, Le Figaro published an open letter protesting against a ceremony they deemed extravagant and anti-French.
 The ceremony was described as a war tribute, where the Barétous had to uncover their heads whilst the Roncalese could wear their hats, and where the Barétous had to advance towards the Roncalese whilst the latter pointed at them with pike.
 As a result, over 600 people climbed the Col de la Pierre St Martin that year to demonstrate against the ceremony.

 The second major interruption of the ceremony took place in 1944, when the Nazis prevented the French from partaking of the ceremony out of fear they would attempt to escape to Spain instead.
-As compensation, the Barétous provided an additional cow for the following two years, the last one being forgiven by the Rocalese.
+As compensation, the Barétous provided an additional cow for the following two years, the last one being forgiven by the Roncalese.

 Due to difficult access and rough terrain around the Col de la Pierre St Martin, until the mid 20th century the representatives of Roncal and Barétous had to depart the day before the ceremony and then spend a night mid-way.
-In the 1960s, a road was built from Spain to the summit, and it was soon connected to the French valleys when the Arette-Pierre-Saint-Martin ski resort was developed on the French side, near the summit.
+In the 1960s, a road was built from Spain to the summit, and it was soon connected to the French valleys when the Arette-Pierre-Saint-Martin ski resort was built on the French side, near the summit.
 Thereafter, the ceremony has become a prime touristic event, drawing increasing numbers of people every year.